-Advances from farm-out arrangement represent amounts received from Sonangol as reimbursement for Block 9 as per the FIA which was executed on 25 May 2020.
-This amount will be offset against exploration and evaluation assets once conditions attached to the contract are fulfilled.
-Refer note 30 to the financial statements and Directors' report for further information on the arrangement.
+Note 19.
+Advances from farm-out arrangement

+Project funding from joint operations partner are funds called from Sonangol by Melbana Energy Limited as the operator for the Block 9 drilling program as per the FIA which was executed on 25 May 2020.
+Refer to note 30 to the financial statements and Directors' report for further information on the arrangement.